Clay County Residential Master Building Permit Program for Repetitive Home Construction

 • Include left-hand and right-hand orientations, if offered, with floor plans.

-• Allow up to four alternate exterior elevations (same living space footprint).
+• Allow up to four alternate exterior elevations with the same living space footprint.

 • Must include: